 - UWC Samos Muscat Vin Doux, Samos, Greece 2015

 So, I started off with the desert – Greek Yogurt with Honey and Walnuts (since everyone else had a partner… I was like let me pick the easiest one!)
 Well, turned out that one was not only easy but had a lot of down time (ex: toasting of the walnuts), so soon, I moved on to help out the other folks in my team (mostly the Chicken and Lamb kabobs, and the Classic Greek Hummus).

 One cool thing to mention is that, the group had everyone from cooking beginners to experts, and it was definitely not an issue!
 If at any time anyone needed help, we can just yell for Chef M, and she would hop over and help us out.

 Here’s a peek at what we were cookin’:

 And eventually, I made myself a plate, and had me some wine pairings to go with it!

 Long story short – it was a blast!
 I was happy I got to try it out and I do definitely recommend everyone to check out CourseHorse and Vino Venue.
 I mean, the fact that you get four course of delicious food, recipes you can keep (they print out recipes for you), food cooking education, fun experience in the kitchen, meeting awesome people with the same interest as you, and all that wine?
 WHAT is there NOT to like!?

-Note: I received a free wine/cooking class in exchange for this review.
+Note: This post is sponsored by Course Horse - I received a free wine/cooking class in exchange for this review.
 However, all opinions are my own!